Join and get Coolest Gadgets sent to your PC (by email or RSS)

 PC to TV

 I’ve been looking for a wireless solution for transmitting HD quality movies to my (soon to own) plasma.
 I’ve been out of luck so far but I did come across the rather cool PC2TV device.
-Read the rest of this entry »
+Continue reading » PC2TV - Watch Your PC Content on your TV

 Apple Announces iPhone, Apple TV